 Pre-Surgical Assessment Record (Form 1B): The Basic Ophthalmic Surgery: Pre-surgical Assessment Record is designed to optimise patient care and safety, by ensuring that Trainees have gained the minimum required knowledge and competencies for performing basic ophthalmic surgical techniques.
 This form is used to record a Trainee’s achievement of the basic surgical competencies in a wetlab or other appropriate pre-surgical learning environment during the first three months of training.

 The OS standards comprise four standards outlining knowledge that underpins theory and practice in ophthalmology.
 Trainees undertake ophthalmic science examinations prior to and during basic training.
 The OS standards are:

-The study guides referenced in the Physiology standard are available on Moodle
+Physiology Standard: The study guides referenced in the Physiology standard are available on Moodle.

-The Ophthalmic Basic Clinical Competencies and Knowledge (OBCK) curriculum standard outlines the clinical competencies and knowledge that trainees must master within the first 12 to 18 months of training.
+Ophthalmic Basic Clinical Competencies and Knowledge (OBCK) Curriculum Standard outlines the clinical competencies and knowledge that Trainees must master within the first 12 to 18 months of training.

-Trainees are advised to ensure they follow the OBCK curriculum standard – which could be different in some places from examiner feedback on past exams – in preparing for the OBCK exams.
+Trainees are advised to ensure they follow the current OBCK curriculum standard when preparing for the OBCK exams.
+Examiner feedback on past exams may be relevant to previous versions of the curriculum.

 Ophthalmic Pathology Standards

-The Clinical Performance Standards should be studied in conjunction with the curriculum standards for OBCK and Basics of Ophthalmic Surgery.
+The Clinical Curriculum Performance Standards are intended to be studied in conjunction with the curriculum standards for OBCK and Basics of Ophthalmic Surgery.

-The RANZCO Advanced Clinical Examination (RACE), which trainees undertake in year four of their training program, is based on the knowledge and competencies outlined in these standards.
+The RANZCO Advanced Clinical Examination (RACE), which Trainees undertake in the fourth year of their training program, is based on the knowledge and competencies outlined in these standards.